lilissun/cleancode/README.md

 We have two functions to handle the conversions between RGB and HSL in [rgb2hsl.go](https://github.com/lilissun/cleancode/blob/master/app/1.init/rgb2hsl.go) and [hsl2rgb.go](https://github.com/lilissun/cleancode/blob/master/app/1.init/hsl2rgb.go) respectively.
-These two files are unchanged across different stages of App Module.
 They decode the color as json from the request, convert it accordingly, and put the JSON encoding of the converted color in the response.